Kareem Hunt: 2024 season

 On September 16, 2024, it was reported that Hunt would visit with the Kansas City Chiefs the next day after an injury to running back Isiah Pacheco in the Chiefs' Week 2 matchup against the Cincinnati Bengals.
 The next day, Hunt was signed to the Chiefs' practice squad, and promoted to the active roster a week later.
 In his second game back with the Chiefs, Hunt eclipsed the 100-yard rushing mark for the first time in four years, rushing 27 times for 102 yards and a touchdown in a 26–13 victory over the New Orleans Saints.
 He finished the 2024 season with 200 carries for 728 yards and seven touchdowns to go along with 23 receptions for 176 yards.
-Hunt scored a rushing touchdown in both the Chiefs' Divisional Round victory over the Texans and the AFC Championship Game victory over the Bills.
+Hunt scored a rushing touchdown in both the Chiefs' Divisional Round victory over the Texans and the AFC Championship victory over the Bills.
 Hunt had 14 scrimmage yards in the 40–22 loss to the Eagles during Super Bowl LIX.